icgc-dcc/dcc-docs/docs/download/guide.md

 [![Cloud Process Diagram](images/process-diagram.png)](images/process-diagram.png 'Click Cloud Process Diagram to see the full image.')

 The subsequent sections will provide additional details on each of these topics.

-### Security

-The usage of the distributed [Score Client](/software/binaries) is required to provide additional security while operating in participating cloud environments and to enhance user download speeds.

-#### AWS

-Security is enforced by a coordinating ICGC storage server.
-The client communicates with the server which brokers downloads and converts ICGC Access Tokens into Amazon [pre-signed urls](http://docs.aws.amazon.com/AmazonS3/latest/dev/ShareObjectPreSignedURL.html).
-Once a successful authorization handshake between the client and the server is established, downloads will be transferred directly from _S3_ to the client, maintaining fast access to the data.

-It is important to note that the provided software only functions within the `us-east-1` EC2 region of AWS located in Northern Virginia, U.S. where the data is physically stored.
-Attempting to use the software outside of this region will be denied data access.

-#### Collaboratory

-Downloads only function inside Collaboratory's OpenStack environment.

-Lastly, it is the user’s responsibility to protect the data after it has been attained.
-This includes any subsequent analyses and storage on cloud and downstream resources.

 ## Authorization